fcladera/Qriro/README.md

 Qriro-server
 ============
 NOTE: Currently, only the server is available.
-I will upload the other applications soon!
+I will upload the Android application soon!

-Qriro is an application that can be used to translate the motion sensor and screen lectures from an android device into a rotation/translation matrix (transformation matrix).
+Qriro is an application that can be used to translate the motion sensor information from an android device into a rotation/translation matrix (transformation matrix).
-This transformation matrix can be obtained using a TCP socket in other applications (such as virtual reality applications).
+This transformation matrix can be used in other applications, such as virtual reality and games.

 ## How does Qriro work?
 Qriro is composed of tree applications:
-- The Android application: it only sends data from the giroscope, the screen and commands to the server application, via Bluetooth or TCP (on WiFi links).
+- The Android application: it sends bulk data from the giroscope, the screen and commands to the server, via Bluetooth or TCP (on WiFi).
-- The Server (dataProcessor.bin): It receives bulk data from an android device  and performs the necessary calculations to obtain the rotation/translation matrix.
-It can broadcast commands to the upper level application.
+- The Server (dataProcessor.bin): It receives bulk data from an android device and performs the necessary calculations to obtain the transformation matrix.
+It can also broadcast commands to the upper level application.
 - The virtual reality application: It uses the transformation matrix in order to represent objects in a computer simulated environment